-- 1.1.1 Bank old courses and degrees that we no longer offer to streamline the catalog and clarify pathways. - 1.1.2 Evaluate high unit local degrees (over 34-degree units) to optimize degree complete-ability in two years. - 1.1.3 Evaluate the differences between the local degree and AA-T and AS-T degree requirements and consider changes to local degree requirements in order to optimize complete-ability in two years. - 1.1.4 Identify, address, and publicize hidden prerequisites in program maps, schedules, and/or the course catalog. - 1.1.5 Publicize classes that are only offered once a year or once every other year in the catalog and make sure the Program Mapper and SEP templates are in alignment with the offering pattern.

-1.2 Develop and implement strategic resources and interventions to strengthen high school to college pathways.
+- 1.1.1 Bank old courses and degrees that we no longer offer to streamline the catalog and clarify pathways. - 1.1.2 Evaluate high unit local degrees (over 34 major units) to optimize degree complete-ability in two years. - 1.1.3 Evaluate the differences between the local degree and AA-T and AS-T degree requirements and consider changes to local degree requirements in order to optimize complete-ability in two years. - 1.1.4 Identify, address, and publicize a complete sequence of prerequisites (e.g., hidden prerequisites) in program maps, schedules, and/or the course catalog. - 1.1.5 Provide clear information in the catalog regarding course frequency and make sure the Program Mapper and SEP templates are in alignment with the offering pattern. - 1.2 Develop, implement, and evaluate strategic resources and interventions to strengthen pathways to college, with an emphasis on recruiting and retaining our BIPOC students.

-- 1.2.1 Create, optimize, and scale dual enrollment opportunities for high school students. - 1.2.2 Build and expand Professional Learning and Development opportunities to support and expand faculty involvement in Dual Enrollment. - 1.2.3 Create more K-14 academic pathway programs (including summer programs) in partnership with feeder school Districts and community organizations. - 1.2.4 Expand promotion of Cañada's programs of study and support services for prospective students at local high schools and in the community. - 1.2.5 Increase the percentage of high school students from the Sequoia Union High School District coming to Cañada within one year of completing high school. - 1.2.6 Increase transition of Adult Education and English Language Learners (ESL) to Cañada College degree and certificate programs.
+- 1.2.1 Create, optimize, and scale dual enrollment opportunities for high school students, with specific focus on programs and resources for BIPOC and low-income student enrollment. - 1.2.2 Provide faculty support and professional development to ensure an effective dual-enrollment program - 1.2.3 Create more K-14 academic pathway programs (including summer programs) in partnership with feeder school Districts and community organizations. - 1.2.4 Expand promotion of Cañada's programs of study and support services for prospective students at local high schools and in the community. - 1.2.5 Increase the percentage of high school students from the Sequoia Union High School District coming to Cañada within one year of completing high school. - 1.2.6 Increase the number of Adult Education and English as a Second Language (ESL) students to Cañada College degree and certificate programs. - 1.2.7 Implement Living The Promise MOU (Sequoia Union High School District, Ravenswood City School District, Cañada College, SFSU, CSU East Bay).